exyi/diplomka/diplomka/text/3-analysis-5-tuning.md

 ## Interactive Web Application for Parameter Tuning {#sec:tuning-app}

 In [the preceding section @sec:testing-basepair-params], we have seen how each class of basepairs behaves somewhat differently.
-We have the need to assess the individual differences in assignment and allow us to tune the allowed boundaries in each basepairing family.
+We have the need to assess the individual differences in the assignments and allow us to tune the allowed boundaries in each basepairing family.
 <!-- Moreover, it is far from ideal to establish different selection criteria for each class, based on the FR3D observations, the approach was only fit as a proof of concept.
 Instead, we would prefer to get simpler model, ideally with shared limits for most classes or within each basepairing family.
 This requires a significant amount of manual effort in selecting appropriate boundaries for each parameter in each class.